kahlmeyer94/DAG_search/README.md

 #### UDFS + Aug
 This is UDFS with Augmentations as described in our paper.
+Here we wrap any symbolic regressor into an outer loop that detects variable augmentations.
 ```
 from DAG_search import dag_search
 udfs = dag_search.DAGRegressor() # UDFS